plumvillage/newsletter/src/2024/en/articles/sr-bo-de--the-presence-of-thay.md

 ---

 <p class="editors-preface">Sister Trang Bo Đe is of Vietnamese origin.
-She ordained in 2016 in the Kanikonna Tree ordination family at Thai Plum Village.
+She ordained in 2016 in the Kanikonna Tree ordination family in Thai Plum Village.
 She has been residing, practicing and serving at New Hamlet, Plum Village, France, since 2016.
 She is great at playing with children, as well as having fun in teaching Vietnamese to her non-Vietnamese monastic siblings.</p>

 {% image "article2024/Done-Sr-Bo-De/_DSC7412.jpg", "removeTopMargin" %}